So you’ve written your novel, you’ve had some people read through it, you’ve gotten their feedback, and… now what?

 I am so guilty of getting caught up in prescriptive feedback.
 I start second guessing myself and editing entire chapters based on incorrect perceptions or assumptions.
 I start thinking that my reader has the final say in what my story should say.
 I start to lose my sense of study direction.

 You too? *whew* I’m not alone!

 When we start to feel the pull of the prescription, it’s time to stop and step away.
-Take that time to refocus on what you want your study say.
+Take that time to refocus on what you want your story to say.
 Once you’ve remembered and recentered, then it’s time to move ahead and resume editing.